3DCoded/Happy-Hare/Tool-and-Gate-Maps.md

 > The initial gate map (and therefore the default after a reset `MMU_GATE_MAP RESET=1`) can also be specified in the `mmu_parameters.cfg` file by updating the follow list parameters, ensuring each is the same length as the number of gates.
 E.g.<br>
 >
 > ```yml
+> gate_status:          1,      0,      1,      2,      2,     -1,     -1,      0,      1
+> gate_filament_name:   one,    two,    three,  four,   five,   six,    seven,  eight,  nine
 > gate_material:        PLA,    ABS,    ABS,    ABS+,   PLA,    PLA,    PETG,   TPU,    ABS
 > gate_color:           red,    black,  yellow, green,  blue,   indigo, ffffff, grey,   black
+> gate_temperature:     210,    240,    235,    245,    210,    200,    215,    240,    240
 > gate_spool_id:        3,      2,      1,      4,      5,      6,      7,      -1,     9
-> gate_status:          1,      0,      1,      2,      2,     -1,     -1,      0,      1
 > gate_speed_override:  100,    100,    100,    100,    100,    100,    100,    50,     100
 > ```
 >
 > If not specified or commented out (the default) the gate map will default and reset to empty attributes.
 Remember this is the default/reset values.
-With persistence enabled (`persistence_level`) the latest values are remembered accross restarts.

 <br>